 - Decide how future partners will be added.

 - Decide how partners will exit and be bought out, if they want.

 - Decide how the time needed to run the partnership will be divided among the partners and how they will be compensated.

 This should all be written down on a formal agreement between partners, along with any other information deemed necessary.

-Once your business is going, or even before you start you should consider forming a limited liability partnership, an Idaho LLC, or some form of Idaho corporation to limit the liability of the partner’s personal assets.
+Once your business gets going, or even before you start, you should consider forming a limited liability partnership, an Idaho LLC, or some form of Idaho corporation to limit the liability of the partner’s personal assets.